realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 const { data, gear } = this.props;
 ```

 Here I use a library called `react-bootstrap` to decorate this componment.
 Feel free to use anything you like.
 That is an advantage of React.
-You can use any library with react.
+You can use almost any library you want with react.

 ### Services